mohamedkhaledalahmady/Snake_and_Ladder_Game/README.md

         * [SFML configuration with Visual Studio](https://www.sfml-dev.org/tutorials/2.5/start-vc.php)

   * Download all project files
-  * After creation of new project in VS and making all settings on it, add all project file from your project options.
+  * After creation of new project in VS and making all settings on it, add all project files from your project options.
   * change paths of photos and font file to your path, In changing to your paths please use / instead of \\.
     * In lines 14, 16, 180, 182 (in Game.cpp file)